eformsignen/eformsignen.github.io/help/chapter1.rst

 1. **Using Web Form Designer**

-   You can create a template by uploading a document file (PDF, Word, Excel, PowerPoint, or image files) on eformsign and then adding the participants who can fill in the document and adding components to the uploaded document in the **Design form** step.
+   You can create a template by uploading a document file (PDF, Word, Excel, PowerPoint, or image files) on eformsign and then adding the participants who can fill in the document and adding fields to the uploaded document in the **Design form** step.
 Then, configure settings including General, Set permissions, Workflow, Field, and Notification settings in the **Configure step**.
 Then, you can save and deploy the template for use.
 Finally, you can go to **New from template**, select a template you want to create a document from, and then send the document to recipients.

    .. figure:: resources/use_flow.png
       :alt: Usage Flow of eformsign Using Web Form Designer